anoduck/anoduck/README.md

 - Pay for use Api-Keys prevent access to technology and thus technological innovation.
 - Discord is closed source and has a terrible reputation, use element instead.
 - Linux Elitism is in poor taste.
-UNIX, BSD and other open source operating systems exist.
+Linux is just one of many.
+UNIX, BSD, Haiku, Hurd and other open source operating systems exist.
 - Avoid "Not my problem" -ism.
+- Injecting political opinion into computater science stunts growth, limits innovation, and excludes diversity.

 -----